jonwho/CoinFlip/README.md

---- TODO FOR THIS ASSIGNMENT --
-[in progress] fix all major bugs
-[]		login services (Facebook?)
-[]		current price of metals from Quandl
-[LT]	Grunt.js
-[]		Mixpanel for analytics
-[LT done]	Rollbar for error tracking
-[]	README

 # HOMEWORK 5
 # Team 3 - Andrew Wang, Long Tran, Jonathan Ho, Kevin Tran

-## Before submission
-* Check HTML & CSS validation
-* Browser compatibility
-* README describes how you built your app
-* Note down your team's questions and concerns
-* Note down other useful information for graders

 # Write up

+## Improvements from HW4
+* Got saving coin stack to work in mobile view
+* Added Google auth
+* Added email/pass auth login
+* Added email/pass registration
+* Added coin/buillion pictures
+* Added types of coin/buillion
+* Added logout to nav
+* Added settings to sidebar
+* Able to change email or password of user if logged in with email/pass auth

 ## For grading
 We think it best if the app was tested running on our Firebase app url.
-The app can be run [here](https://cse134bteam3.firebaseapp.com/).
+The app can be run [here](https://cse134bteam3-hw5.firebaseapp.com/).
 Also it would help to disable pop-up blockers so that Facebook's auth window appears on your machine.